 Deep in the heart of Maine’s Allagash region sit two ghost locomotives silently rusting in the wilderness.
-The hulking machines are miles from any road or railhead, visible to only a few intrepid canoers, hikers and snowmobilers.
+Only a few intrepid canoes, hikers and snowmobilers can see the hulking machines, miles from any road or railhead.

-The ghost locomotives were the work of the last of the great independent loggers, a Quebecois called King Ed Lacroix.
+The last of the great independent loggers, a Quebecois called King Ed Lacroix, put the ghost locomotives there.

 When the locomotives cooled down for the last time in 1933, they were simply left in the woods.
 “Allagash canoodlers stop and stare in disbelief at the ninety-ton locomotive, still standing there, way to hell and gone off in the woods, and wonder what kind of men brought it there, and why,” wrote Robert Pike in Tall Trees, Tough Men.